DevExpress/dotnet-eud/interface-elements-for-desktop/articles/spreadsheet/pivot-tables/group-items-in-a-pivot-table.md

 ---
-title: 'Group Items in a Pivot Table '
+title: Group Items in a Pivot Table
 ---
 Grouping can help you get a clearer view of data and show only data you want to analyze.
 The following topic describes how to group [dates](#date), [numbers](#number) or [selected items](#text) in a pivot table.